build-your-own-internet/byoi/chapters/appendix/docker-router-troubleshooting.md

 ### How to read a MAC address

 *TODO*: describe how we think Docker is assigning mac address in a specific pattern where IPV4 addresses are converted to HEX.
 This likely should go closer to where we first start looking at MAC addresses.

-## Now let's test out our internetwork!
+## Now let's test out our internetwork

 We have a client.
 We have a server.
 Let's get that client making requests to our server!

 First, let's `hopon client` and make sure we can reach our server with a `ping 5.0.0.100`.

 ### UH OH!
 That shit is broken!
-Let's fix it.
+Let's fix it

 When we see our ping go out, we get no response back...
 When we CTRL+c our way out of our ping, we get 100% packet loss... :thumbs-down: We need to do some investigationing to figure out where our packets are going and why they aren't going to our server.

 #### General troubleshooting thought process

 We need to define a process that will help us figure out why our ping isn't succeeding.
 Something about our routes defined in sleep-exercise.sh isn't working.
 Let's think this through...

-- asymetric routing makes it harder to troubleshoot (not NECESSARILY a problem)
+* asymetric routing makes it harder to troubleshoot (not NECESSARILY a problem)
-- what are the possible causes for the ping to not go through:
+* what are the possible causes for the ping to not go through:
   * some router along the path doesn't know how to get to the destination
   * some router along the path doesn't know how to get back to the source
   * a wrong path is defined on the path somewhere in the process (e.g. routers pointing to each other)